Chronic Venous Insufficiency

 Mineral bath therapy may help to improve skin redness.
 Bandages or antibiotic cream may be advised to help prevent skin infection.
 Wearing compression stockings may also promote healing.

 Sclerotherapy may be advised.
 It involves injecting a caustic material into the affected veins.
 Scar tissue fills the veins.
 The blood is rerouted through functioning veins.
 Ablation is another procedure used to treat the veins.
 A tiny electrode is inserted into the affected vein.
 Electricity scars the vein and blocks it off.

 With both treatments, your body will resorb the non-functional vein over time.

 Surgery is reserved for the few cases that do not respond to conservative treatment.
 The type of surgery will depend on the cause of the condition and the results of testing.
 Some possibilities include:

 - Vein stripping to remove the faulty vein.

-- Bypass surgery—A new length of artificial vein is connected to two areas of the malfunctioning vein.
+- Bypass surgery—A new length of artificial vein is connected to 2 areas of the malfunctioning vein.
 This allows the blood flow to bypass the area that is not working.

 To help reduce your chance of developing chronic venous insufficiency, take these steps: